halukbingol/LaTeX-Templates/bingol-StudentDirectory/ProjectA/p-PaperA/SourceFig/ReadMe.md

 # Source for figures

-- Source code (matlab, python, R) that generate figures.
+- Source code (LaTeX, python, matlab, R) that generate figures.

-- Data that is used to generate figures.
+- Data that is used to generate figures if it is small enough.